 The Nuts & Bolts of Memoir

-This comprehensive, nine-week course introduces students to the fundamentals of personal narrative and the craft of shaping life experience into vivid, unforgettable stories.
+This comprehensive, ten-week course introduces students to the fundamentals of personal narrative and the craft of shaping life experience into vivid, unforgettable stories.
 You will be guided through the memoir-writing process step by step, exploring the questions we all face on this path of creative self-discovery.
 How do we frame our life stories?
 Where do we begin and where do we end?
 What emotional or spiritual quest drives your memoir?
-What is the meaning of your story, and how do you elevate subjective experience to encompass the mythic and universal?
 What is your responsibility to living persons when telling a personal story?
-And so on.
+And, what is the meaning of your story, and how do you elevate subjective experience to encompass the mythic and universal?

 • How to utilize the language of emotion

 • How to identify the central question driving your story

 • Why fearlessness, shamelessness, and recklessness are critical to writing a first draft